DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Experiments

-\paragraph{Performance on Various Tasks.} To validate our approach as a general method for enhancing naturalness in discrete-based human motion generation, we trained DisCoRD on co-speech gesture and music-driven dance generation, conducting a comparative analysis against baseline models.
-As shown in Tables~\ref{tab:cospeech} and~\ref{tab:dance}, our method consistently outperforms baseline models across both tasks, achieving superior performance on sJPE and standard evaluation metrics.
-We present additional evaluation results in Supplementary Section~\ref{sec:additional_quantitaive_results}.
+\paragraph{Performance on Various Tasks.} To validate our approach as a general method for enhancing naturalness in discrete-based human motion generation, we train DisCoRD on co-speech gesture and music-driven dance generation, conducting a comparative analysis against baseline models.
+As shown in Table~\ref{tab:cospeech} and Table~\ref{tab:dance}, our method consistently outperforms baseline models across both tasks, achieving superior performance on sJPE and standard evaluation metrics.
+We present additional evaluation results in Supplementary Section D.

-\paragraph{Effect of Sample Steps. } By selecting the rectified flow algorithm for our score-based model, we exploit its efficient transport mechanism to achieve inference speeds comparable to baseline models.
+\paragraph{Effect of Sample Steps. }By selecting the rectified flow algorithm from among the various diffusion model variants, we exploit its efficient transport mechanism to achieve inference speeds comparable to baseline models.
 As shown in Figure~\ref{fig:time}, we evaluated the decoding times for both Momask and our model on tokens generated by a pretrained token generator.
 At the default setting of 16 sampling steps, our model achieves decoding speeds on par with MoMask while delivering superior sJPE, stage 1 FID, and stage 2 FID.
 Furthermore, by reducing the sampling steps, our method can decode tokens significantly fasterer than MoMask, maintaining comparable or enhanced FID and sJPE performance.
 Additionally, although it was not the primary focus of this experiment, we observed that sJPE responds more sensitively to changes in sampling steps compared to FID, further confirming that our sJPE metric effectively captures subtle variations in motion quality.
+Detailed decoding times are reported in the Supplementary Table E.

+\paragraph{Effect of Residual Quantization.} We evaluate the impact of the representational capacity of motion tokens on DisCoRD by varying the residual quantization (RQ) levels in MoMask.
+As shown in Tab.~\ref{tab:rq}, while DisCoRD consistently improves FID across all RQ levels, its R-Precision gains over each MoMask baseline increase with higher RQ levels, suggesting that DisCoRD better leverages richer token representations.
+This result is consistent with Table~\ref{tab:quantitative_eval} where R-Precision drops for T2M-GPT (based on standard VQ-VAE) but maintains performance for MoMask and BAMM.